 Another way to foster a better community is by collaborating with members.

-Besides wanting to learn, people join communities because they want to be a part of the brands they love.
-Customers feel a sense of belonging and ownership when they are welcomed into a vibrant community of like-minded peers where they can share their experiences.
-They want to feel connected to the businesses they buy from, and see their values mirrored in the products they buy.
+Besides wanting to learn, people join communities to be a part of the brands they love.
+Customers feel a sense of belonging and ownership when welcomed into a vibrant community of like-minded peers where they can share their experiences.
+They want to feel connected to the businesses they buy from and see their values mirrored in their products.

 For example, B2B businesses can learn from the Lego Ideas community.
 It’s successful because it gives users the chance to have a say in product development.

-Work hand-in-hand with some of your community’s members to create something special.
+Work hand-in-hand with some of your community’s members to create something unique.
 Look out for active community members who genuinely believe in your brand and work with them.